Technology

 Educational Technology Philosophy

-We believe digital technology is a tool to augment and enrich the traditional curriculum and teaching methods.
+At BHCS, we believe digital technology is a tool to augment, not a replacement for, our curriculum and teaching methods.
 Our teachers use technology purposefully in their classrooms to enhance lessons and provide students with a wide variety of options to participate in the learning process and demonstrate understanding.
-Our school Technology Committee, led by Technology Integrator, Rachel Nightingale, oversees the entire school technology program and meets regularly to assess, develop, and implement best practices for technology use in our school.
+Our school technology committee, led by our technology integrator, oversees the entire school technology program and meets regularly to assess, develop, and implement best practices for technology use in our school.

 Maine Learning Technology Initiative (MLTI)